Xinglab/IRIS-long/README.md

 This sub-command is used to predict samples-specific HLA types and further discover potential targets for TCR therapy.

+When peforming TCR target prediction job, we need to input HLA alleles as the parameter, which could be obtained based on bam/sam files by tools such as [HLA-LA](https://github.com/DiltheyLab/HLA-LA) for given samples, or we can manually specify comman HLA alleles such as HLA-A02:01,HLA-A01:01

 Our script can be run as follows:

 ```